samualtnorman/hackmud-environment/README.md

 ### How to use
 First, run `npm install`, then `npx hsm config set hackmudPath <hackmud directory>`.

+If you are using an editor like VS Code, I suggest using the workspace's version of typescript to get more accurate typings.
+To enable this, open a typescript file, hit `f1`, type `typescript select`, press `enter`, and select `Use Workspace Version`.

 #### Making scripts
 Write your scripts in the `src` directory, these scripts by default will be pushed to all your users.